 The Size of the Problem

-Students come in with baggage from the week.
-We all know this.
+Students come in with baggage from their week.
+Ok, sometimes from their lives.
 Some of them are overwhelmed, some guilty, others defiant.
 Occasionally they get in a preemptive strike.
-Here’s one from David Barton on Twitter, I couldn’t practise much as I needed to use my music to make origami butterflies for my art exam.”
+Here’s one from David Barton on Twitter, I couldn’t practise much as I needed to use my music to make origami butterflies for my art exam.